solitone/stravaheatmap/README.md

 ## Requirements
-It relies on Python 3, which comes pre-installed on most *x systems.
+`stravaheatmap` relies on Python 3, which comes pre-installed on most *x systems.
 For macOS, a convenient way to install Python 3 is homebrew; see, e.g., https://docs.python-guide.org/starting/install3/osx/.
 For Windows, see https://www.python.org/downloads/windows/.

 A Strava account is required.
-Facebook/Google/Apple login to Strava is not supported.You can setup a Strava account heading to https://www.strava.com/register.
+Facebook/Google/Apple login to Strava is not supported.
+You can setup a Strava account heading to https://www.strava.com/register.

 ## JOSM